Society's Child

-"Society's Child" (originally titled "Baby I've Been Thinking") is a song written and recorded by American singer-songwriter Janis Ian in 1965.
+"Society's Child" (originally titled "Baby I've Been Thinking") is a song about an interracial relationship written and recorded by American singer-songwriter Janis Ian in 1965.
+According to Janis Ian, Atlantic Records refused to release it although the company had financed the recording; the artist took it to Verve Records who agreed to release it.

 Background

-Its lyrics concern an interracial romance – a still-taboo subject in mid-1960s America.
+The song's lyrics concern an interracial romance – a still-taboo subject in mid-1960s America.
 Ian was 13 years of age when she was motivated to write and compose the song, and she completed it when she was 14.
 Released as "Society's Child (Baby I've Been Thinking)", the single charted high in many cities in the autumn of 1966 but did not hit big nationally until the summer of 1967.

-The lyrics of the song center on the feelings of a young girl who witnesses the humiliation that her African American boyfriend receives from the girl's mother and the taunts that she herself endures from classmates and teachers.
-It closes with her decision to end her relationship with the boyfriend because of her inability to deal with the social pressure.
+The lyrics of the song center on the feelings of a young girl who witnesses the humiliation that her African American boyfriend receives from the girl's mother and the taunts that she herself endures not only from classmates but also from educators whose hypocrisy leads them to "laugh their smirking stares" while acting as "preachers of equality".
+It closes with her decision to end the relationship with the boyfriend because of her inability to deal with the social pressure.
+In her autobiography, Ian made this comment about the concluding line: "I didn’t want the breakup for their relationship to be just society’s fault.
+I wanted the girl to take some responsibility for it, too."

 In 1964, Ian lived in East Orange, New Jersey.
 Her neighborhood was predominantly populated by African Americans and she was one of very few whites in her school.
 I saw it from both ends.
 I was seeing it from the end of all the civil rights stuff on the television and radio, of white parents being incensed when their daughters would date black men, and I saw it around me when black parents were worried about their sons or daughters dating white girls or boys.
 I don't think I knew where I was going when I started it, but when I hit the second line, "face is clean and shining black as night", it was obvious where the song was going.
 I don't think I made a conscious decision to have the girl cop out in the end, it just seemed like that would be the logical thing at my age, because how can you buck school and society and your parents, and make yourself an outcast forever?